A Feldenkrais(R) Valentine

 I have always loved Valentine’s Day, mostly because of the pretty decorations, but no Valentine’s Day could possibly compare to my first Feldenkrais Valentine’s Day.

 I was mesmerized by the decorations which were made even more brilliant from the twinkling lights.
 As far as I was concerned there was nothing (or no one) else in that room but me, the hearts, and the lights.
-What a trip!
-Finally I noticed my instructor standing next to me, staring down at my face.
+What a lovely somatosensory experience!
+I immersed myself in the spectacular sight above me until I lights, until I noticed my instructor standing next to me, staring down at my face.
 I rewarded him with a big, goofy grin.

-He must have thought I was a blithering idiot.
-But, I didn’t care.
-All I cared about was the spectacular scene above me as the hearts and bows slowly dipped, turned and danced with the air as their stage and the sparkling lights as their music.
+Although he grinned back, I was sure he must have thought I was a blithering idiot.
+But I didn’t care.
+All I cared about was the magnificent scene above me as the hearts and bows slowly dipped, turned and danced with the air as their stage and the sparkling lights as their music.

 It was a creative and beautiful ballet of hearts.
 I could hear the music in my mind as my eyes followed the secret choreography of the dancing hearts.
 I have never been more aware of shape, color, light, shadow and movement.
 And I was amazed at how a few paper hearts could so touch my own.
 From that day forward, Valentine’s Day was never the same for me.
 It was so much better.
 And so was everything else.